 The best way to load furniture or boxes is to do so in a manner that is 100% safe and smartly secure.
 This can be done by loading heavy goods or large furniture first as doing so avoids the possibility of it being crushed.
 It is inevitable to encounter immediate stops during a move or bumps, as well as potholes.

 One way to prevent items from moving or shifting around is by using tie-down straps or bungee cords.
-These equipment are a must when moving sensitive cargo.
+This equipment is a must when moving sensitive cargo.

 Related article: Top 10 Cargo Control Products to be Thankful for